slerman12/Help-me/3-Disproof.md

 Support, as distinct from pay, was withdrawn long before Michael or any faculty mentioned reinstatement, as evidenced by my second advisor's communication of withdrawal on **07/24/2024**, the [sudden termination email on **10/12/2024**](#slavery-or-impossible), and [many tortures](https://github.com/slerman12/BrokenWisdoms/blob/main/2-Opposing-views.md), including permanent ongoing ones, inflicted by Michael's institution.
 To reiterate, all I asked for in the research proposal that Michael slammed with a termination, was more time.
 That detail was the only part he specified in a later email as having an issue with.

 Note also: the university doesn't have PhD "reinstatement applications."
+Any appearance of the below email as specifying a reinstatement-condition is pure gaslighting.

 #